Lombard Street, London: History

 Lombard Street has its origins in one of the main Roman roads of Londinium.
-It later formed a plot of land granted by King Edward I (1272–1307) to goldsmiths and merchants from the part of northern Italy known as Lombardy (larger than the modern Lombardy region).
+It later formed a plot of land granted by King Edward I (1272–1307) to the so-called Lombard bankers, merchants and lenders from northern Italy (a larger area than the modern Lombardy region).

 In 1537 Sir Richard Gresham suggested to Lord Privy Seal, Thomas Cromwell that they "make a goodely Bursse in Lombert-streete, for marchuants to repayer unto".
 From this originated the Royal Exchange built by Sir Richard's son, Thomas.

+In 1540 the English parliament passed an act, the Navigation Act 1540 (32 Hen.
+8. c.
+14), titled An Acte for The Mayntenaunce of the Navye, that required ship owners to post notice of their sailing in Lombard Street:

 Lloyd's Coffee House, which eventually became the global insurance market Lloyd's of London, moved to Lombard Street near the General Post Office from Tower Street in 1691.
 The location, on the south side of the street, is now occupied at street level by a supermarket.
 Lloyd's is now located in Lime Street, where its current building was completed in 1986.

 Until the 1980s, most UK-based banks had their head offices in Lombard Street and historically it has been the London home for money lenders.
 No. 54 was the long-standing headquarters of Barclays before the financial institution moved in 2005 to One Churchill Place at Canary Wharf.
 No. 71 was the headquarters of Lloyds Bank, and No. 60 was the headquarters of the Trustee Savings Bank (TSB).

 Lombard Street has a number of colourful signs hanging from the buildings, depicting (mostly historic) organisations and buildings once located there.
 Having previously been banned, the present-day signs were erected for the coronation of Edward VII in 1902.

 From 1678 to 1829, the General Post Office had its headquarters on Lombard Street; this is now commemorated by the side-street's name of Post Office Court.
 The expense of continuously expanding the post office site in the middle of the financial district, however, eventually necessitated a move to St Martins-le-Grand.
 The slums at the site were cleared in the early 19th century and the General Post Office East was constructed.